lindsaynhayes/introR2025/README.md

 -   TBD

+# Website
-# If you find errors in the website
+## If you find errors in the website

-This is a work in progress and many errors are likely.
+This is a constant work in progress and many errors are likely.
 Advice welcome!

-# Design
+## Design

 This website was forked from the wonderful Stephanie C. Hicks (<https://www.stephaniehicks.com>) who develops gorgeous websites for her courses.
 I aspire to generate content that is as well organized and engaging as hers.